Mexican Carrots Pickle & Canning Recipe

 Step2

 Prepare brine.
-In a non-reactive stainless-steel pot combine 6 cups of white 5% vinegar, 1 cup of water, 1 tablespoon pickling salt, 2 tablespoons of Mexican oregano, 3 bay leaves, 2 tablespoons granulated sugar and 2 tablespoons minced garlic.
-Bring to a boil then reduce to a simmer for 10-15 minutes.
+In a non-reactive stainless-steel pot, combine 6 cups of white 5% vinegar, 1 cup of water, 1 tablespoon of pickling salt, 2 tablespoons of Mexican oregano, 3 bay leaves, 2 tablespoons of granulated sugar, and 2 tablespoons of minced garlic or 6 minced garlic cloves.
+Bring to a boil, then reduce to a simmer for 10-15 minutes.

 Step3

-Cut the stem ends off of all of the vegetables and discard or mulch.
+Cut the stem ends off all the vegetables and discard or mulch them.
 Slice carrots on an angle.
 Slice jalapeno into 1/4-inch coin slices.
-Slice white onion into slivers.
+Slice the white onion into slivers.
 Carefully remove jars from the canner a couple at a time.
-Add 3-5 peppercorns per jar then start filling with the vegetables.
+Add 3-5 peppercorns to each jar, then start filling with the vegetables.
 Layer the vegetables in, to your liking.
-If you want a lot of heat add more jalapenos.
-The vegetables will cook and soften during the 20 minutes of canning and will still be cooking in their jars for some time after they have been removed from the canner.
+If you want more heat, add more jalapenos.
+The vegetables will cook and soften during the 20 minutes of canning and will continue to cook in their jars for some time after they are removed from the canner.

 Step4